Kasumigajo Park 霞ヶ城公園

 Have a relaxing stroll through the park, with its waterfalls, statues and shrines.
 Get great views of the surrounding landscape from the top of the walls.
 In spring, the grounds are awash in pink as its cherry trees bloom.

-From October to November, you can see the annual Chrysanthemum Dolls Festival, which features mannequins dressed in clothing made of chrysanthemums, re-enacting scenes from history and literature.
+From October to November, you can see the annual Chrysanthemum Dolls, mannequins dressed in clothing made of chrysanthemums, re-enacting scenes from history and literature.
 The flowers are also arranged in various different shapes.